Your Goal: Joy & tranquility with sustained attention.

 How to approach this.

-In seated meditation spend more time resting in the pleasure of letting go in each of the experiential markers.
+In seated meditation spend more time resting in enjoyment of letting go in each of the Markers.

 01: Body relaxation.